magnus-lycka/gocd-pipeline-builder/README.md

         name: gocd
         url: https://github.com/magnus-lycka/gocd.git

-Use `goplbld -y` to pass the yaml parameter file to the builder.
+Use `gocdpb -y` to pass the yaml parameter file to the builder.

 The pattern file `./simple_pipeline_pattern.json` is a json file as described in the previous section, with jinja2 templating.
 See the test suite for examples.

 See also Jinja2 docs at http://jinja.pocoo.org/

+See *.yaml files under src/texttest for more examples of intended usage.

 Builtin parameters